drts01/notes/stackedit/presentations/2020-py-env.md

 ---

 Python does not prescribe a way to setup one's environment.
-This leads to many headaches for even seasoned Pythonistas.
+This has leads to many headaches for even seasoned Pythonistas.
 Install over the system's packages.
 From mangling the system's Python. conflicting dependencies from installed applications and projects in development.